 Limone del Garda on those days, usually crazy busy, was almost completely desertic, no many people around and only a couple of B&Bs restaurants actually open.

-Our B&B was overlooking the lake and our room was actually on the third floor with a stunning view, especially during the sunrise and the sunset.
+Our B&B, Garni Gianmartin in Limone Sul Garda, was beautiful, rustic and overlooking the lake and our room was actually on the third floor with a stunning view, especially during the sunrise and the sunset.
 It was so cold that you could see in the morning on the lake a foggy iced haze blending in with the water reflecting the morning light, I could have stayed there for ever just watching this incredible naturalistic show.

 I didn’t have my camera with me, but I am sure that these pictures taken with my mobile, can give you an idea of what I am talking about.